This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Imiloa Astronomy Center in Hilo

-In addition to trying out the cafeteria, there are numerous displays and movies.
+In addition to trying out the cafe, there are numerous displays and movies.
 A 3D globe with an Earth movie created via 4 projectors is quite impressive.

 3-D movie in Hilo